gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 ---

 I titled the drawing, "Synaxis of the Gospels."
-Maybe there is a better name.
 I had in mind icons such as the [Synaxis of the Saints of North America](https://www.oca.org/saints/lives/2017/06/18/49-synaxis-of-the-saints-of-north-america) and the [Synaxis of the Archangel Michael and the Other Bodiless Powers](https://www.oca.org/saints/lives/2024/11/08/103244-synaxis-of-the-archangel-michael-and-the-other-bodiless-powers).

 The center of the cosmic hierarchy we find in the Gospels is our God and Savior, **Jesus Christ**, and He is at the center of my composition.
-The **Father** is shown at upper right, hand outstretched in blessing.
-Maybe in iconography that is supposed to be Christ's hand?
-I don't know.
-It appears in the icon of the [Sinful Woman Forgiven by Christ](/the-twelve-faithful-servants/the-sinful-woman/).
+The **Father** is indicated at upper right by the hand outstretched in blessing, as in the icon of the [Sinful Woman Forgiven by Christ](/the-twelve-faithful-servants/the-sinful-woman/).
 In including it in my drawing, I had in mind the Voice from Heaven at Christ's Baptism, His Transfiguration, and the Coming of the Hour.
 The **Holy Spirit** descends in